getmcp-xyz/getmcp.io/mcp-registry/CONTRIBUTING.md

-# Contributing to the MCP Server Registry
+# Contributing to getmcp.io Server Registry

-Thank you for considering contributing to the MCP Server Registry!
+Thank you for considering contributing to the getmcp.io Server Registry!
 This document outlines the process for adding or updating MCP servers in the registry.

 ## Adding a New Server

 1. Fork this repository
-2. Create a new directory under `servers/` with your server's name (use kebab-case, e.g., `github` or `time-converter`)
+2. Create a new directory under `mcp-registry/servers/` with your server's name (use kebab-case, e.g., `github` or `time-converter`)
 3. Add the following files to your server directory:
    - `manifest.json`: Server metadata and configuration (see schema below)
    - `README.md`: Detailed documentation for your server

 ### manifest.json Requirements

-Your `manifest.json` file must adhere to the [manifest schema](../schema/manifest-schema.json) and include the following information:
+Your `manifest.json` file must adhere to the [manifest schema](/mcp-registry/schema/manifest-schema.json) and include the following information:

 ```json
 {